joshgav/platform/openshift-services/acm/README.md

 - Deploy ACM using `./deploy-acm.sh`
 - Deploy a cluster with a hosted control planes using `./deploy-hcp-cluster.sh`
+- Deploy MultiCluster Observability using `./deploy-observability.sh`.
+It requires [noobaa](../noobaa/).

 ## ArgoCD Integration
 - https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/